Synopsis of the Novel, A Little Story about Maurice Ravel

-The late Conger Beasley Jr. won the Western Writers of America Spur Award in Nonfiction for We Are a People of This World: The Lakota Sioux and the Massacre at Wounded Knee and winner of the Thorpe Menn Award for literary excellence for Sundancers and River Demons: Essays on Landscape and Ritual.
-Prior to this one, his last book published was Messiah: The Life and Times of Francis Schlatter.
-He was the author of 19 books, including the highly acclaimed Hidalgo's Beard and The Ptomaine Kid, both regarded to be among the best innovative novels of their time.
+The late Conger Beasley Jr Jr. was an esteemed author of 19 books, including the highly acclaimed Hildago's Beard and The Ptomaine Kid.
+He was the winner of the Western Writers of America Spur Award in Nonfiction for We Are a People of This World: The Lakota Sioux and the Massacre at Wounded Knee and the Thorpe Menn Award for literary excellence for Sundancers and River Demons: Essays on Landscape and Ritual.
+His last book published was Messiah: The Life and Times of Francis Schlatter.